-The LM5035B can be synchronized to an external clock by applying a narrow pulse to the RT pin.
+The LM5039 can be synchronized to an external clock by applying a narrow pulse to the RT pin.
 The external clock must be at least 10% higher than the free-running oscillator frequency set by the RT resistor.
-If the external clock frequency is less than the RT resistor programmed frequency, the LM5035B will ignore the synchronizing pulses.
-The synchronization pulse width at the RT pin must be a minimum of 15 ns wide.
-The clock signal should be coupled into the RT pin through a 100 pF capacitor or a value small enough to ensure the pulse width at RT is less than 60% of the clock period under all conditions.
+If the external clock frequency is less than the RT resistor programmed frequency, the LM5039 will ignore the synchronizing pulses.
+The synchronization pulse width at the RT pin must range between 15ns to 150ns.
+The clock signal should be coupled into the RT pin through a 100 pF capacitor.
 When the synchronizing pulse transitions low-to-high (rising edge), the voltage at the RT pin must be driven to exceed 3.2V volts from its nominal 2 VDC level.
 During the clock signal's low time, the voltage at the RT pin will be clamped at 2 VDC by an internal regulator.
 The output impedance of the RT regulator is approximately 100Ω .
 The RT resistor is always required, whether the oscillator is free running or externally synchronized.